CrocoFactory/sensei/docs/learn/http_requests.md

     - Updating a product’s price.
     - Changing user account information.

-- **How it works**: PUT is idempotent.
-This method usually replaces the entire resource with the new data you send.
+- **How it works**: This method usually replaces the entire resource with the new data you send.

 ```http
 PUT /users/123